-Consistently good accent and intonation are required.
-'Accent 'means 'pronunciation'.
+• Consistently good accent and intonation are required.
+'Accent' 'means 'pronunciation'.

 • Generally good.
-It may be that problems arise mainly with the sounds that students traditionally find more difficult, such as the rolle "r" in Italian and gli.
+It may be that problems arise mainly with the sounds that students traditionally find more difficult, such as the sounds in words like gli or the rolled 'r' in Italian.

-• Generally accurate, but there is some inconsistency.
+Generally accurate, but there is some inconsistency.
 As well as the more common mispronunciations, there may be problems with vowel sounds and anglicised words.